This post is going to be:

 ZombieVerter Code

 Well then, if we’re going to be debugging code we better have it installed.
 The code comes in two chunks, the STM32 code and the ESP8266 code.
-Do this next bit wherever you want to editing you code…
+Do this next bit wherever you want to be editing you code…

 They can be installed with: